Workforce

 - Describe how to help your team understand how their decisions impact your hospital’s financial health.

-The total cost for the full 12-module program is $1,975.
-Program fee includes course materials, a DiSC assessment, e-toolkits, and a digital certificate of completion.
+Program fee includes course materials and a certificate of completion.

 A digital Certificate of Completion will be awarded to participants upon successful completion of the program.
 Successful completion of the program will be based on attendance of virtual sessions.

 Monique Gutierrez brings 8 years of experience in organizational and leadership development, change management, and labor relations.
-Her wealth of knowledge also includes a strong background in project management, group facilitation, employee opinion surveys and corporate needs analysis.
+She studied organizational development in graduate school and is currently working on her PhD in Business Psychology.
+Her wealth of knowledge also includes a strong background in project management, group facilitation, employee opinion surveys, and corporate needs analysis.
 She has conducted management training for leaders at all levels within organizations in the healthcare, manufacturing, logistics, and hospitality industries.
 Monique also has experience in coaching leaders on managing employee engagement, performance management, and employee relations issues.